 It’s one of the most vivid signs of spring.
-Swathes of bright blues, yellows, purples, pinks and reds spread their way across Scotland, brightening up the dullest of days.
+Swathes of bright yellows, purples, pinks and reds spread their way across Scotland, brightening up the dullest of days.
 That’s right folks, its rhododendron time!

-In 2017, the Scottish Rhododendron Festival will take place at several gardens, venues and properties across Scotland as these lovely flowers burst into bloom.
-Organised by Discover Scottish Gardens, the festival runs from 1 April – 31 May and will feature over 90 individual events.
+In 2018, the Scottish Rhododendron Festival will take place at a number of gardens, venues and properties across Scotland as these lovely flowers burst into bloom.
+Organised by Discover Scottish Gardens, this year’s festival will again run from 1 April – 31 May and will feature over 90 individual events.
 Some events are free or you can make a donation and some attract a small admission fee.
-Over half of the gardens taking part are opening to support the charity Scotland’s Gardens Scheme, which raises money for hundreds of local charities.
+Over half of the gardens are taking part to support open garden charity Scotland’s Gardens Scheme, which raises money for hundreds of local charities.

 Fun fact: Rhododendrons require acidic soil to thrive and some of their natural habitats include the Himalayas, Japan and China.
-Lucky for us, most soil in Scotland is naturally acidic, making it a great place for these beautiful flowers to flourish.
+Luckily for us, most soil in Scotland is naturally acidic, making it a great place for these beautiful shrubs to flourish.

 See all Scottish Rhododendron Festival events now.
 Here are just a few highlights:

 With a ruined castle overlooking a beautiful walled garden, two lochs and an abundance of resident wildlife, the grounds at Castle Kennedy are a very special place indeed.
 They’ve been planting an impressive collection of trees and plants here for over 300 years, and their displays of rhodos and azaleas are not to be missed this season.